rharding8/harding-cop3330-assignment4part2/readme.md

 overwrite the existing file, and Loading a list from a file will overwrite the list in memory.
 Because of this, it is best to be cautious when saving and loading.

+Clearing a List
+-
+If you want to remove all items from a list, clicking "Clear List" will do so.
+This action is irreversable, so be wary of it.

 Invalid Input
 -
 If the information entered into any field is invalid,